theolivenbaum/resin/README.md

 Error reports of any kind are most welcome.
 So are suggestions.

-If some `type` gets in your way, as I anticipate sometimes they might then, fork or, understand, they, are simply stories written by some (random) guy thus, not, written in stone so, PR's are most welcome, too.
+If some `type` gets in your way, as I anticipate sometimes they might then, fork or, understand, they, are simply stories written by some (random) guy thus, not, written in stone so, PR's are most welcome, to.

 ## Code Of Conduct